 5. Do not project

 When you get an unexpected text message or don’t receive one at all, don’t automatically assume that the other person is upset with you for some unknown reason.
-This is nothing but an act of projecting your fears on to the other person.
+This is nothing but an act of projecting your fears onto the other person.
 When such thoughts start bothering you, think of the happy times you’ve had together.
-This will help assuage your insecurities and reinforce positivity.
+This will help you overcome your insecurities and reinforce positivity.